silnrsi/font-ruwudu/source/typetuner/README_TT.txt

 Sets available via the OpenType technology.

 Ruwudu is released under the SIL Open Font License.
-Ruwudu is a trademark of SIL International.
+Ruwudu is a trademark of SIL Global.

 See the OFL and OFL-FAQ for details of the SIL Open Font License.
 See the FONTLOG for information on this and previous releases.